18.104.22.168 Overpayments or mistaken payments of PLP instalments or DAPP

 Debts may be raised if instalments of PLP stop being payable retrospectively or DAPP stops being payable retrospectively, if the payability determination is later set aside or varied.

-Act reference: PPLAct section 165 Debts due to the Commonwealth, section 166 PLP instalment debts-instalments paid by employer, section 167 PLP instalment debts-instalments paid by Secretary, section 168A DAPP debts
+Act reference: PPLAct section 165 Debts due to the Commonwealth, section 166 PLP instalment debts-instalments paid by employer, section 167 PLP instalment debts-instalments paid by the Secretary, section 168A DAPP debts